Frequently Asked Questions

 What is the broad definition of "addiction"?

 An addiction is any person, substance, or situation over which we have lost choice or believe we cannot live without — as evidenced by our continuing to consume or do or just want it despite the consequences for our health, mental state, family, and freedom.
 It occurs on a spectrum, the whole of which is unhealthy.
 With regard to food, for example, we put anorexia at one end and obesity at the other, generally denying the area between.
 But anorexia and the typical weight-loss diet differ only in intensity.
 Anyone who goes on a diet has a problem with food — much the same way that anyone who goes on the wagon has a problem with alcohol.
 Many people are unaware that they have a problem until the object of their addiction is withdrawn, or threatened to be.

 What do you mean by “addiction is the symptom”?

-If The Brown Method step therapy is a spiritual process, how can atheists do it?
+If The Brown Method has a spiritual component, how can atheists do it?

 What do you mean by “healing”?